Kuadrant/architecture/rfcs/0000-kuadrant-ci-cd.md

 * This option could be combined with the release file one, so the script could read the information from the file or prompt the user for it.

+## Release Workflow
+The release workflow process, besides bringing the same benefits as the other ones, will also allow to trigger the entire process from a Github Action on demand, which it also could be seen as a complement to the other options.

+### Limitador
+In order to prepare the release, the following steps need to be followed:

+1. From the Actions tab, select the Release action.
+It will prompt the user the following parameters:
+   * Server version.
+I.e.: `1.4.0`
+   * Crate version.
+I.e.: `0.6.0`
+   * Release branch/commit/tag.
+I.e.: `release-1.4.0`
+   * Release tag.
+If not provided, it will be generated from the version.
+I.e.: `v1.4.0`

+2. Run the action.
+This will commit the changes to the release branch with message "[release] Releasing Limitador crate 0.6.0 and Server 1.4.0".
+It will verify the manifests, build the images and publish them to the container registry.
+It also will draft a release on Github with the information provided by the user.

+3. After the release workflow is done:
+   * approve the Github draft release and publish it.
+   * change the draft PR on OperatorHub to ready to review.

+The following steps can be automated by the release workflow, but they could be done manually as well:
+4. Create a `next` branch off `main`
+5. Update the _both_ release files to point to the next `-dev` release
+6. Create PR
+7. Merge to `main`

+### Limitador Operator
+In order to prepare the release, the following steps need to be followed:

+1. From the Actions tab, select the Release action.
+It will prompt the user the following parameters:
+   * Operator version.
+I.e.: `0.8.0`
+   * Limitador version.
+I.e.: `1.4.0`
+   * Replaces version.
+I.e.: `0.7.0`
+   * Release branch/commit/tag.
+I.e.: `release-0.8.0`
+   * Release tag.
+If not provided, it will be generated from the version.
+I.e.: `v0.8.0`

+2. Run the action.
+This will commit the changes to the release branch with message "[release] Releasing Limitador Operator 0.8.0".
+It will verify the manifests, build the images and publish them to the container registry.
+It also will draft a release on Github with the information provided by the user.

+3. After the release workflow is done:
+   * approve the Github draft release and publish it.
+   * change the draft PR on OperatorHub to ready to review.

+The following steps can be automated by the release workflow, but they could be done manually as well:
+4. Create a `next` branch off `main`
+5. Update the _both_ release files to point to the next `-dev` release
+6. Create PR
+7. Merge to `main`

+### Notes
+* For any other specific version that is not meant for the actual release, the release workflow could be executed with custom paramaters.
+* This option could be an enhancement to the previous ones, and work as a complement to them.

 # Drawbacks
 [drawbacks]: #drawbacks